s-kachroo/Git-at-Tips/README.md

   Above command will push your modified code to a remote/github repository.

-# Keeping track of added and commited files in a git repository
+# Keeping track of added and commited files in repo

   **git status**